-This is guaranteed to be a locally optimistic estimate, so that, in order to improve an incumbent solution, we only need to consider decisions x_i with $\gamma(i, \tilde{\pi}) < 0$.
-Due to the convexity of linear programs, repeatedly improving an incumbent solution is sufficient to eventually reach the global optimum, and the non-existence of any x_i with negative reduced cost is sufficient to prove global optimality.
+This is guaranteed to be a locally optimistic estimate, such that only decisions x_i where $\gamma(i,\tilde{\pi})<0$ need to be considered to improve an incumbent solution.
+Due to the convexity of linear programs, repeatedly improving an incumbent solution is sufficient to eventually reach the global optimum, and the non-existence of any reduced cost columns is sufficient to prove global optimality.

 Column Generation and Branch-and-Price.
-Most realworld integer programs have a very small number of nonzero x_i .
-This property, combined with the need only to consider negative reduced-cost decision variables, allows us to solve problems with otherwise intractably large decision vectors using a process known as "column generation" (Desaulniers, Desrosiers, and Solomon 2005).
+Most real-world integer programs have a very small number of x_i non-zero.
+This property, combined with the need only to consider negative reduced-cost columns allows us to solve problems with otherwise intractably large decision vectors using a process known as "column generation" (Desaulniers, Desrosiers, and Solomon 2005).
 The name reflects the fact that the new decision variable is an additional column in the matrix representation of the constraints.

 Column generation starts with a restricted set of decision variables obtained by some problem-dependent method to yield a linear feasible initial solution.
-With such a solution we can compute duals for this restricted master problem (RMP) and use reduced-cost reasoning to prune huge areas of the column space.
+With such a solution we can compute duals for this restricted master problem (RMP) and use reduced cost to prune huge areas of the column space.

-1In general decision variables can be integer but binary decision variables suffice for our purposes.
+1In general decision variables can be integer but binary decision suffice for our purposes.

-Incomplete and suboptimal methods of constructing integer feasible solutions are referred to in the Operations Research literature simply as "Heuristics".
-To avoid ambiguity we refer to them as "MIP heuristics".
+Incomplete and suboptimal methods of constructing integer feasible solutions are unfortunately referred to in the Operations Research literature simply as "Heuristics", to avoid ambiguity we will refer to them as "MIP heuristics".
 These are essential for both finding a feasible initial solution, and providing a worst bound on the solution during the branch-and-bound search process.
-They are analogues to fast but incomplete search algorithms in planning such as enforced hill climbing.
+These are analogues to fast but incomplete search algorithms in planning such as enforced hill climbing.

 Column generation then proceeds by repeatedly solving one or more "pricing problems" to generate new decision variables with negative reduced cost and re-solving the RMP to generate new dual prices.
 Iterating this process until no more negative reduced cost columns exist is guaranteed to reach a fixed point with the same objective value as the much larger original linear program.
-We can then use a similar "branch-and-bound" approach as in integer programming to reach an integer optimum by performing column generation at each node in the search tree.
-This process is known as "branch-and-price".
+We can then use a similar "branch-and-bound" approach as in integer programming to reach an integer optimum, this process is known as "branch-and-price".

 Branching rules used in practical branch-and-price solvers are often more complex than in IP branch-and-bound and are sometimes problem dependent.
-The branch $x_i = 0$ does not often partition the search-space evenly: there are usually exponentially many ways to use the resources consumed by x_i .
+The branch $x_i=0$ does not often partition the search-space evenly: there are usually exponentially many ways to use the resources consumed by x_i .
 Additionally, disallowing the re-generation of the same specific solution x_i by the pricing problem is not possible with an IP-based pricing-problem without fundamentally changing the structure of the pricing-problem.

 Consequently, effectiveness of a branching strategy must be evaluated in terms of how effectively the dual-price of the branching constraint can be integrated into the pricing problem.
-This is another motivation for our hybrid IP/Planning approach, as using a planning-based pricing problem allows us to disallow specific solutions and handle non-linear, timedependent costs and constraints.
+This is another motivation for our hybrid IP/Planning approach as using a planning-based pricing problem allows us to disallow specific solutions and handle non-linear, timedependent costs and constraints.

-A concrete example of branch-and-price is presented in the Fragment-Based Planning section below.
+A concrete example of branch-and-price is presented in the Fragment-Based Planning section.

 Big-M Penalty Methods.
-We noted earlier that to start column generation, an initial (linear) feasible solution is required.
-There is no guarantee that finding such a feasible solution is trivial.
-Indeed for classical planning problems, finding a feasible solution is PSPACE-complete in general.
+We noted earlier that to start column generation an initial (linear) feasible solution is required, however there is no guarantee that finding such a feasible solution is trivial.
+Indeed for classical Planning problems, finding a feasible solution is PSPACE-complete in general.
 No work we are aware of determines the complexity of computing a linear relaxation of a plan.